 Nathan relies heavily on his auditory strength in order to learn.
 He easily understands directions if someone reads them out loud.
 He is also quite talented at memorizing stories especially when he has access to picture clues.

 One of Nathan’s greatest strengths is his spatial awareness.
 This translates to a love of Legos, of building, of taking things apart and putting them together again.
 Nathan’s parents are convinced they live with an architect or engineer in the making.
 If you ask this talented, unique learner “Can you fix this?” the answer is probably “Yes.”

 Reading Help for The Flip Flopper

 For students who fit The Flip Flopper profile, a number of activities provide powerful skill-building support.
 The following list of tips is just a start.

 This skill allows us to recognize the difference between similar objects and symbols.
 Particularly helpful with visual symbol confusion like Nathan’s.
 Learn more about visual discrimination activities for kids here.

 As with The Storyteller, I highly recommend clay work.
 The 3D clay letters that Nathan creates help visually anchor the letters in his mind.
 Using the technique from Ron Davis’ book The Gift of Dyslexia helps Nathan keep similar symbols like b/d, h/y, 6/9 and 5/2 from flip flopping all over the page.

 Understanding the order of things helps students like Nathan better learn and understand concepts of time (see below).
 One simple way to strengthen this skill is to consistently ask what came first, next and last after reading a story or when reviewing the days’ activities.
 Story sequencing with pictures is another fun tool for this.

 Many students like Nathan have little concept of how long a minute actually lasts.
 Choose various tasks throughout the day.
 Estimating how many seconds or minutes each task takes to complete is a fun way to reinforce this skill.
 For more time awareness tips check out my Pinterest board It’s About Time.
 You may also enjoy the free memory game Months of the Year.

 I hope you are enjoying the series so far.
-Stay tuned!
-More Unique Learner profiles to come.
+Next up: The Excessive Studier.